zeronexex/mergeit/README.md

 # Readme

-Suppose, you have file1.txt containing: a\n
-b
-c
-and file2.txt containing:
-b
-c
-d
-e
-Mergeit will take these two files as input and return: a b c d e
+takes two txt files as input to return the unique and common attributes of those two files

 # Installation